Note to Parents of Children who Struggle with Compulsive Overeating or Children who Binge Eat:

-Signs And Symptoms Of “Disordered” Eating In Children
+Signs and Symptoms Of Compulsive and Disordered Eating in Children

 Why is the Child Overweight?